HesitantlyHuman/hatecomp/README.md

 - ZeerakW Twitter Dataset
 - Vicomtech Hate Speech Dataset

-Of those, the `"UB Web Datasets/Twitter Harassment"`, `ZeerakW Twitter Dataset` and `Sexism Dataset` require downloading Tweet content from Twitter.

-Additionally, the `MLMA Dataset` and `Online Intervention Dataset` only contain hateful posts, instead labelling other features such as the target of hate.
+Of those the `MLMA Dataset` and `Online Intervention Dataset` only contain hateful posts, instead labelling other features such as the target of hate.

 # Training
 `hatecomp` provides some basic training tools to integrate into the [huggingface]() :hugs: Trainer API.
 A full example of how to train a model using the hatecomp datasets can be found in `train.py`